4.9-Stars

 And the worst part is - you can never tell when a surge protector is going out.
 Generally, surge protectors last 5-7 years, though replacing them every two years is advisable to avoid power spikes and outages.

 However, the device’s lifetime may vary with different surge protectors.
-So, here’s a quick guide that will help you determine when to replace your surge protector.
+Here’s a quick guide to help you determine when to replace your surge protector.

 What Is The Role Of A Surge Protector?